 Best advice: We high recommend you stay away from 15fps cameras even if they are 4K resolution.
 There are many on the market that look like a good buy but they have some huge performance problems.
 The images are clear while objects are stationary but the instant an object moves (vehicles or individuals), the video blurs loosing all detail and producing useless video.

-Learn recommended camera fields of view, installation locations and heights for best coverage.
+Learn recommended camera fields of view, installation locations, and heights for best coverage.
 Your design should be flexible while following these best practices.

 One size does NOT fit all!
 Learn how to select the right camera for each location.
 Optical Zoom vs Digital Zoom, how to capture license plates, color night vision & more.
 Follow the Pro's tips and get it right the first time. (video)